Georgian scripts: Origins

 A Georgian tradition first attested in the medieval chronicle Lives of the Kings of Kartli (c.
 800), assigns a much earlier, pre-Christian origin to the Georgian alphabet, and names King Pharnavaz I (3rd century BC) as its inventor.
 This account is now considered legendary, and is rejected by scholarly consensus, as no archaeological confirmation has been found.
-Georgian linguist Tamaz Gamkrelidze offered an alternative interpretation of the tradition, in the pre-Christian use of foreign scripts to write down Georgian texts.
+Scholars such as Tamaz Gamkrelidze, A. Potskhishvili and Z. Sarjveladze suggested that the account of Pharnavaz's invention of Georgian writing system should be understood as the introduction of alloglottography in foreign scripts: Gamkrelidze argues that Pharnavaz introduced writing on the basis of Aramaic script: the text was synchronically translated from Georgian and written down in Aramaic by a specialist.
+Potskhishvili argues that Greek graphics were used instead.

 Another point of contention among scholars is the role played by Armenian clerics in that process.
 According to medieval Armenian sources and a number of scholars, Mesrop Mashtots, generally acknowledged as the creator of the Armenian alphabet, also allegedly created the Georgian and Caucasian Albanian alphabets.
 This tradition originates in the works of Koryun, a fifth-century historian and biographer of Mashtots, and has been quoted by Donald Rayfield and James R. Russell, but has been rejected by Georgian scholarship and some Western scholars who judge the passage in Koryun unreliable or even a later interpolation.
 In his study on the history of the invention of the Armenian alphabet and the life of Mashtots, the Armenian linguist Hrachia Acharian strongly defended Koryun as a reliable source and rejected criticisms of his accounts on the invention of the Georgian script by Mashtots.
 Acharian dated the invention to 408, four years after Mashtots created the Armenian alphabet (he dated the latter event to 404).
 Some Western scholars quote Koryun's claims without taking a stance on its validity or concede that Armenian clerics, if not Mashtots himself, must have played a role in the creation of the Georgian script.
 Ivane Javakhishvili, a Georgian historian and scientist, studied this work of Koryun and concluded that the version of Mesrop Mashtots' creation of the Georgian alphabet is a VI-VII century addition.
-However, the 5th-century Armenian historian Ghazar Parpetsi considers Mashtots to be the creator of only the Armenian alphabet.
+The 5th-century Armenian historian Ghazar Parpetsi considers Mashtots to be the creator of only the Armenian alphabet.
+Tamaz Gamkrelidze argues that a thorough linguistic analysis would have been necessary to create a new writing system for the language, while Mesrop Mashtots did not know the Georgian language.

 Another controversy regards the main influences at play in the Georgian alphabet, as scholars have debated whether it was inspired more by the Greek alphabet, or by Semitic alphabets such as Aramaic.
 Recent historiography focuses on greater similarities with the Greek alphabet than in the other Caucasian writing systems, most notably the order and numeric value of letters.
 Some scholars have also suggested certain pre-Christian Georgian cultural symbols or clan markers as a possible inspiration for particular letters.